neilang/NAMapKit/README.md

 #### Tiled Maps

 NAMapKit comes with [NATiledImageMapView](NAMapKit/NATiledImageMapView.h), which supports tiled maps.
 A typical organization for deep zoom map tiles consists of a folder for each zoom level and individual JPG files for each tile.
 You can see an example of such files [here](Demo/Maps/Armory2014/tiles).
-NAMapKit ships with [NADZTileImageDataSource](NAMapKit/NADZTileImageDataSource.h), which retrieves map tiles from a remote URL and stores them in *Library/Caches* (`NSCachesDirectory`).
+NAMapKit uses [ARTiledImageView](https://github.com/dblock/ARTiledImageView).
+You can generate tiles using [dzt](https://github.com/dblock/dzt) or any other tool listed with the [OpenSeadragon](http://openseadragon.github.io/examples/creating-zooming-images) project.

 For a complete example of a tiled map, see [NATiledImageDemoViewController.m](Demo/Demo/NATiledImageDemoViewController.m).